open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

   instance is set to use Cumulative, and it has an associated [Push Metric Exporter](#push-metric-exporter) instance which has the temporality set to Delta), would the SDK want to fail fast or use some fallback logic?
+* Refer to the [temporality override rules](#temporality-override-rules) for how to determine the temporality.
 * Refer to the [supplementary
   guidelines](./supplementary-guidelines.md#aggregation-temporality), which have
   more context and suggestions.